- BM, Cleveland Institute Music

-- Cello studies with Peter Wiley, Richard Aaron, Joel Krosnick, and Harvey Shapiro
+- Cello studies with Peter Wiley, Richard Aaron, and Joel Krosnick

 Amir Eldan performs as a soloist, chamber musician, and as guest principal cellist.
 In 2011-12, he served as principal cellist of the Israel Philharmonic Orchestra by invitation from Zubin Mehta; a year later, he served as guest principal cellist with the Saint Paul Chamber Orchestra.
 At age 22, he became the youngest member of the Metropolitan Opera Orchestra, winning the position of associate principal cellist and invited by James Levine to perform with the MET Chamber Ensemble in Carnegie Hall.

 As a winner of the Juilliard Competition, Eldan made his New York debut with the Brahms Double concerto in Lincoln Center, and he has performed the Six Bach Suites in a series of concerts worldwide.